nathanpotter17/emcc-wasm/README.md

 See `src/library/cmake` for examples on compiling and including libraries.

-## Build HTML - embedded only, no direct access to modules.
+## Build HTML

-`"buildHTML": "emcc src/gol.cpp -o build/gol.html"`

-See `build/gol.html` for example.
+Open `build/gol.html` with VS Code Live Server for an example, or use the build command to build the HTML file from C++ source.

-Note: It is recommended to pass optimization flags (O1-O3) and MINIFY_HTML=1 to reduce the size of the output.
+Note: It is recommended to pass optimization flags (O1-O3) and MINIFY_HTML=1 when producing HTML files to reduce the size of the output.

-`"buildHTML": "emcc src/gol.cpp -o build/gol.html -O3 -s MINIFY_HTML=1"`
+Note: No optimization flags used means emcc considers the build to be a debug build.

 ## Build JS - embeddable, access module via Module.isRuntimeInitialized

-See `build/gol.js` for example - https://webassembly.github.io/spec/js-api/#sample
+See `index.html`, (line 150-164) for example - https://webassembly.github.io/spec/js-api/#sample

-`"buildAccessor": "emcc -o build/gol.js src/gol.cpp -s EXPORTED_RUNTIME_METHODS=['ccall'] -s EXPORTED_FUNCTIONS=\_main,\_myFunction"`

 Note: -s USE_CLOSURE_COMPILER=1 and optimization flags like -O1, -O2, -O3 can be used further optimize the output, and are recommended.